Death with Dignity National Center: Political activism

 Through its different organizational structures over the years, Death with Dignity National Center has played a central role in defending and upholding Oregon's Death with Dignity law, culminating in the Supreme Court case Gonzales v.
 Oregon.

 The organization has assisted with efforts to pass death with dignity laws in other states such as Maine in 2000, Hawaii in 2002, and Massachusetts in 2012.

 The most recent successful efforts led to the voter approved Washington Death with Dignity Act in 2008, the first-ever death with dignity law passed through a state legislature, in Vermont, the California End of Life Option Act in 2015, the Washington, D.C.
-Death with Dignity Act in 2016–2017, the Hawaii Our Care, Our Choice Act in 2018, and the Maine Death with Dignity Act in 2019.
+Death with Dignity Act in 2016–2017, the Hawaii Our Care, Our Choice Act in 2018, the Maine Death with Dignity Act in 2019, and the Illinois End-of-Life Options for Terminally Ill Patients Act, also known as "Deb's Law" in 2025, which is expected to be signed by Governor J.B.
+Pritzker.